Where are they now? Arsenal’s first all-foreign matchday squad in the PL

 He went on to play for Valencia, Aston Villa, Grasshoppers, Rangers, Houston Dynamo and FC Chiasso before retiring in December 2019.

-The midfielder returned to Arsenal for a second spell in 2013 but is currently without a club after leaving Getafe at the end of last season.
+The midfielder returned to Arsenal for a second spell in 2013 but is currently without a club after leaving Getafe in 2019.

 Away from football, Flamini is committed to helping the environment and co-founded GFBiochemicals, a company that produces eco-friendly solvents and detergents.